June-Skeeter/Module6_GEOS270/docs/Assessment.md

 [**15**](Application_Part1.md)

-What tree did you select?
+What type of tree did you select?

 [**16**](Application_Part1.md)